vs Allergy Shots

 How Quickly Do Shots or Drops Start Working?

 Allergy shots begin working as early as four months, but usually take up to a year for patients to experience the full benefit.
-Allergy drops begin working as early as four weeks, but take about a year for patients to experience the full benefit.
+Allergy drops begin working a little sooner, as early as four weeks, but also take about a year for patients to experience the full benefit.

 Which Treatment Is Safer?